fkvn/Node-Core/README.md

 Then, you have to set permission of your npm's directory to the current user by running the command **sudo chown -R $(whoami) $(npm config get prefix)/{lib/node_modules,bin,share}**.

 To test your configuration, try to install node-static package by command **npm i -g node-static**.
 Then run **static .**, if the terminal doesn't show "the command not found", it means you've installed it correcly.
+Otherwise, please refer the to the [next section](#Troubleshooting).

 ### Troubleshooting